 - Are you trying to stay fit or you’re just hungry?

-This segmentation is done by studying the habits, interests and the opinions of your target audience.
+This user segmentation is done by studying the habits, interests, and opinions of your target audience.

 - You want to take a look at the lifestyle of your audience.